krm-functions/catalog/docs/digester.md

 renderable.

-This `digester` function particularly support a process where third-party Helm charts are in-sourced into an organisation and configured with organisation-specific settings, thereby producing curated Helm-based components:
+This `digester` function particularly support a process where third-party Helm charts are sourced into an organisation and configured with organisation-specific settings, thereby producing curated Helm-based components.
+I.e. the following process:

-1. In-source Helm chart using [`source-helm-chart`](source-helm-chart.md).
+1. Source Helm chart using [`source-helm-chart`](source-helm-chart.md).
 2. Lookup digests and update Helm image references using this `digester` function.
 Store the result as a 'curated component'.
 3. As needed, post-configure and render Helm chart using [`render-helm-chart`](render-helm-chart.md).

-With this process, both the Helm chart and container images are kept immutable.
+**With this process, both the Helm chart and container images are kept immutable.**

 The consideration made during the design of `digester` can be found in the [digester-design document](digester-design.md).